National Numeracy Day: Fun KS1 & KS2 Maths Activities

 Just like our teachers and parents told us and continue to tell children today, numeracy is important for our everyday lives and despite us all carrying calculators around in our pockets remains a key skill today.

-So, now you’re sold on the importance of numeracy (if you weren’t already!), how can you inspire your class with a love of numeracy?
+So, now you’re sold on the importance of numeracy (if you weren’t already!), What activities can you use to inspire your class with a love of numeracy?

 Fun Numeracy Day Activities for the Classroom: